seangoodvibes/DelugeDocs/docs/documentation/getting-started/device-overview/performance.md

 - Take a look at the scheduler stats print out and in sample heavy songs you can be culling at under 50% cpu usage
 - I think it’s important to differentiate - filters in an fm synth double the cpu load per voice

+More info from Mark:
+- Reduced 7SEG performance from Official to Community Firmware
+- There’s a significant difference in performance from 7seg to OLED and the community firmware is based on the OLED codebase
+- you lose about 5 voices for the oled version
+- the firmware grew by about 100k to accomodate the OLED and that takes up memory that would otherwise be used for samples
+- they're running out of ram/streaming bandwidth and when I compared to the last official OLED release they performed the same.
+It's multi faceted since less ram means less ability to cache, which means more streaming is required, which requires more time spent servicing the SD card etc. etc.
+- I don't think it handles situations where the bandwidth is overwhelmed cleanly (e.g. if you're streaming 9 stereo samples when there's only bandwidth for 6 it'll tend to drop 4-5 voices instead of 3) and that makes it very sensitive to having less ram available

 ## Synth voices and samples

 The Deluge can handle much fewer samples than synth voices.